kenoma/KerasFuzzy/README.md

-Main goal of this project is to provide trainable representation of real-word input data.
+Main goal of this project is to provide trainable representations of real-word input data to regular neural networks.
 There are two classes implemented so far: `FuzzyLayer` and `DefuzzyLayer`.

 ## FuzzyLayer